 Hysham is a tiny town located in the state of Montana.
 With a population of 273 people and just one neighborhood, Hysham is the 134th largest community in Montana.

-When you are in Hysham, you'll notice that it is more blue-collar than most other communities in America.
-49.51% of Hysham’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Hysham is a blue-collar town, with 49.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hysham is a town of transportation and shipping workers, construction workers and builders, and managers.
 There are especially a lot of people living in Hysham who work in farm management occupations (13.59%), management occupations (11.65%), and office and administrative support (9.71%).

 In addition, many people in Hysham have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.